-- C1 Generally, new buildings, structures and overhanging structures are not permitted over existing or proposed drainage lines and easements. - C2 All structural foundations adjoining an easement or drainage line have a minimum depth lower than the invert of the adjacent drainage line.
-Additional depth is required for foundations adjoining natural water courses.
-All foundations are designed by a suitably qualified practitioner. - C3 Overland flow paths are maintained over drainage lines and easements.
+- C1 - Generally, new buildings, structures and overhanging structures are not permitted over existing or proposed drainage lines and easements.

+All structural foundations adjoining an easement or drainage line to lower than the invert of the adjacent drainage line foundations adjoining natural water qualified practition.
+C2 - C3 Overland flow paths are maintained over drainage lines and each nents.
 Driveways and landscaped areas may be located on overland flow paths.

 - Applications must include plans and details relating to structures near a Council drainage line or easement. - A dilapidation report including a CCTV inspection of all drainage lines within 3m of any development structure must be submitted with the construction certificate application.
-If the existing drainage line is in poor condition the drainage line is to be renewed and/or refurbished. - ► The applicant is to submit details on the proposed construction methodology to ensure that Council's drainage system is protected and supported during any works.
+If the existing drainage line is in poor condition the drainage line is to be renewed and/or refurbished. - The applicant is to submit details on the proposed construction methodology to ensure that Council's drainage system is protected and supported during any works.